A. M. Rajah: Early career

 Whilst attending university, Rajah wrote, composed, and sang two songs in Telugu with the instrumental support of the music director K. V. Mahadevan for His Master's Voice.
 These songs were broadcast by All India Radio whereupon they caught the attention of S. S. Vasan.
 After listening to these songs, Vasan, with the approval of his music directors Emani Sankara Sastry, and Kalki Krishnamurthy, booked Rajah for his upcoming film, Samsaram.
 By this time Rajah was also recording songs for the films Rajambal and Kumaari (for M. G. Ramachandran).

 His first Telugu film was Adarsham (1952).
 He also acted and sang in Pakkinti Ammayi (1953).
 His first song in Malayalam was for Lokaneethi (1952).

 In 1953, Rajah and Jikki were chosen by Shankar Jaikishan and Raj Kapoor for the multilingual film Aah.

 Rajah also sang in a few Sinhala films produced in Chennai and Sri Lanka with Jikki and K. Jamuna Rani.

 Rajah's exit from the film world was controversial.
 He fell out with a number of music composers and developed a reputation for being difficult to work with.
-He was direct and had his own strong opinions about how songs must be composed and sung.
+He was direct and had strong opinions on how songs must be composed and sung.
 Mahadevan was the first to openly drop him after recording the song "Kayile Inippathenna, Kaniyanal Kasappathenna", which was followed by a heated argument on the set of Manamulla Maru Tharam (1958).
 It was also known in the cinema circles that M. S. Viswanathan always resisted using Rajah in his films after their collaboration in Genoa.
 Film critics noted that he was his own worst enemy.

 However, he continued to sing for Malayalam films longer where particularly G. Devarajan was able to coax Rajah to sing from time to time.
 Rajah however continued to reside in Chennai.
 It is noteworthy that G. Devarajan mentioned in his book that not only Rajah was an excellent melodious singer, but also of a straightforward character often misunderstood.
 Most composers called him an arrogant cynic.

 Rajah made a comeback in the 1970s through composers V. Kumar and Shankar–Ganesh, and the songs were amongst the hits of the respective years.